Roarge/sysml-federation/docs/README.md

-# The missing integration layer for open MBSE
+# The missing integration layer for open MBSE?

 *Roar Georgsen, 27 August 2026*